Environmental protection expenditure accounts

 CEPA is a recognised international standard included in the family of international economic and social classifications.
 It can be downloaded from the Ramon website.

-The increased awareness of the need to combat environmental pollution and preserve natural resources has led to an increase in the supply and demand of environmental goods and services, in other words, products to prevent, measure, control, limit, minimise or correct environmental damage and resources depletion.
+The increased awareness of the need to combat environmental pollution and preserve natural resources has led to an increase in the supply and demand of environmental goods and services, in other words, products to prevent, measure, control, limit, minimise or correct environmental damage and resource depletion.

 Statistics on environmental protection expenditure enable to identify and measure society's response to environmental concerns and how it is financed.
 Environmental protection expenditure accounts (EPEA) quantify the resources devoted to environmental protection by resident economic units.
-They thus report the effort made by society and businesses towards implementing the ‘polluter pays principle’.
+They thus report the effort made by society towards implementing the ‘polluter pays principle’.
 Environmental protection expenditure accounts contribute directly to the EU's policy priorities on environmental protection, resource management and green growth by providing important information on the production and the use of environmental protection services.

 - Environmental protection expenditure accounts (env_ac_epea)

-- National expenditure for environmental protection by economic characteristics (env_ac_epneec)
+- National expenditure for environmental protection (env_neep)

 - Production of environmental protection services (env_peps)